-- Pass all classes required by the Laney Graduate School and School of Public Health (see section D.1) - Pass classes required by the program (see sections D.2, D3 [economics track], and D4 [organizations and management track]) - Take at least 12 credit hours of approved methods classes (see section D.5) - Take at least 9 credit hours of graded classes per semester in their first and second year - Complete 54 credit hours in 500 level or above courses
+- Pass all classes required by the Laney Graduate School and School of Public Health (see section D.1) - Earn at least a B in required courses offered by the department and a B- in other required courses. - Take at least 12 credit hours of approved methods classes (see section D.5)

-- Have a minimum 2.7 grade point average with no incomplete or in-progress grades - Pass the general- and track-specific comprehensive exam
+- Take at least 9 credit hours of graded classes per semester in their first and second year and a total of 42 graded credit hours. - Complete 54 credit hours in 500 level or above courses - Have a minimum 2.7 grade point average with no incomplete or in-progress grades - Pass the general- and track-specific comprehensive exam